Skip to content ↓

 LA Governor

 I joined as a Local Authority appointed Governor in July 2022.
 I grew up in Keswick and am pleased to now be able to bring my skills and experience to support St Herbert's School in this role.
-I spent a number of years working in arts education which involved co-ordinating arts projects in schools, hospitals and youth organisations.
-While living in London I retrained as a Dietitian at Kings College London and following my graduation, I returned to Keswick with my husband Markus and two children, one who attends St Herbert's and one who has now moved to Keswick School.
-Since returning to Keswick in 2018 I have worked as a Dietitian in the NHS with North Cumbria Integrated Care.
-My current role in the Public Health 5-19 service involves working to improve the health and wellbeing of school aged children and their families across Cumbria.
+I spent a number of years working in arts education, which involved co-ordinating arts projects in schools, hospitals and youth organisations.
+While living in London, I retrained as a Dietitian at King's College London and following my graduation, I returned to Keswick with my husband Markus and two children, who are now at Keswick School.
+Since returning to Keswick in 2018, I have worked as a Dietitian in the NHS with North Cumbria Integrated Care.
+My current role in the Public Health 5-19 service involves working to improve the health and wellbeing of school-aged children and their families across Cumbria.

 Charles Hope